MLB Baseball Stadiums List A-Z

 23. Guaranteed Rate Field

 Guaranteed Rate Field is home to the White Sox.
 It recently has gotten upgrades to its social spaces and beer available to visitors, which has helped raise the comfort of the overall stadium.
-Recently, an additional sponsored seating area created by Goose Island Beer company was created.
+An additional sponsored seating area, created by Goose Island Beer company, was created.